 There are a range of Computer Assisted Qualitative Data Analysis (CAQDAS) packages on the market, all of which require some level of training and software.
 They are designed to support the organisation, management and analysis of data, they do not replace human interpretation.
-Think carefully and take advice from the MDSN before purchasing any specialist software.
+Think carefully before purchasing any specialist software.

-This resource helps you choose an appropriate package for your need.
+This $\underline{\textbf{resource}}$ helps you choose an appropriate package for your need.

-- · Selecting the right method
+- Selecting the right method

 - Demonstrating causality

 - Selecting metrics

 - Sourcing data

 - Aggregate vs record level data

 - Data linkage

 - Information governance

 - Data validation

 - Different quantitative designs

 - Quasi-Experimental Methods